Last updated on October 4th, 2021 at 01:53 pm

 If there were ever any doubts about whether Gogol Bordello could survive a pandemic, they were laid to rest last night with their performance at the Palace.
 They came, they shredded, and they left the audience wanting more.
-I feel like it’s the best you can hope for, on either side of the stage.
+It’s the best you can hope for on either side of the stage.

 If GB were a machine, the ‘intensity’ controls would essentially be either ‘extremely high’ or off.
 Even when the tempo of the music slows down, they’re still going at 110%, but you better catch your breath if you want to try to keep up.

 It isn’t just the band generating all of the energy.
 A GB show is a very interactive experience, as frontman Eugene Hutz and company seem to extract as much as they produce, frothing up the crowd with their very showy guitar, fiddle, and vocal solos.
 And so much dancing.